vaibhavgarg2004/vaibhavgarg2004/README.md

 ### 📝 About Me

-I'm a dedicated ML enthusiast with hands-on experience in statistical modeling, deep learning, and deploying data-driven apps.
-I enjoy translating complex problems into actionable solutions and believe in writing clean, maintainable code.
+I'm a dedicated ML enthusiast with hands-on experience in statistical modeling, deep learning, and Generative AI.
+I’ve worked on deploying intelligent, data-driven apps and enjoy translating complex problems into actionable, user-focused solutions.
+Passionate about clean, maintainable code and clear communication.

 ---